Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Vieques

-An island with a bio bay, a black sand beach, and wild horses roaming about.
+An island with a bio bay, a black sand beach, and horses roaming about.

 But the most popular attraction in Vieques is kayaking Mosquito Bay, the brightest bioluminescent bay in the world.
 Families can also enjoy horseback riding and cycling in this small Caribbean paradise.